 Student Voice, Leadership & Participation

-We seek our students' views wherever possible to inform and illuminate our decision-making through all aspects of school life to ensure we are putting our students at the centre of everything we do.
+We seek our students' views and opinions wherever possible to inform and illuminate our decision-making through all aspects of school life to ensure we are putting our students at the centre of everything we do.

 - Leadership & Management

 - Behaviour & Attitudes

 We have 50 subject prefects (including the 10 Senior Prefects) who have a responsibility to carry out roles designated by each subject area to support with lessons and extra-curricular activities.

 Student Council and Student Voice & Participation

 We are particularly proud that our students, through the Student Council, consult with us at every level.

 Tutor Group representatives attend termly meetings to discuss their individual year group ideas and concerns.
 Following on from this, the elected Year Group representative meet the Student Council Lead, who in turn feedbacks to the Extended Senior Leadership Team and then to Governors via the Headteacher.